alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 [/java]

+In this case, I am using the Hibernate implementation of Bean Validation.

 <strong>State machine.
 What is it and why should you use it? </strong>

 In our context, I will define a state machine as the representation of the sates where an object or flow can be and the transitions that allow to go from one state to another state.
 The referred object or flow can be in only and only one state at a time.

-This modeling in our software context is useful to give structure and design to the different rules and conditions that normally any business logic have.

-Usually, objects have states, and to have states often means to apply different validation rules per each different state.

 <strong>Match with Validation API:</strong>

-Is in this context where the validation API comes to place.
+It is in this context where the validation API comes to place.
 Using a state machine, it is trivial to integrate this business validation into the state machine.
 The only thing you need to do, is to associate each state with one or more validation groups.
 Then, when the object enters an state, the state machine can apply the validation for the defined groups of the entering state.

 Using this design, we achieve two goals:
 <ul>
  	<li>We define and make it transparent which validation rules are applied each time in a semantic way, without any need to understand the validation logic itself.</li>
  	<li>Describing the states and transitions it makes really transparent how the object flow looks like</li>
 </ul>
 Let's see the most simple example, where we have some business object or pojos with a state.
-The state of the object can be represented using a StateMachine.
-In this example. the current state of the state machine is the object itself but in more complex scenarios, a state can represent the state and relations of several objects.
-To model the states of a given object, we are gone a code a TransitionBuilder class where we will describe transitions as a source node, an event triggering the transition and a traget node.
-The source and target nodes represents the start and end state of the transition.
+The state flow of our bussines object can be represented using a StateMachine.
+In this example, the current state of the state machine is the object itself but in more complex scenarios, a state can represent the state and relations of several objects.

+To model the object flow, we are gone a code a TransitionBuilder class.
+Using the builder, we will describe transitions from a source state to a target state when an event triggers .

 [java]
  public class TransitionBuilder {